-Here at the Cryogenic Institute of New England, Inc., we offer dry ice blast cleaning as a service.
+Here at the Cryogenic Institute of New England, Inc., we offer dry ice blasting for mold as a service.
 We are more than capable of cleaning mold from various surfaces.
 However, we do not employ mold remediation products to the surfaces that have been cleaned.
 The customer has the option to do this themselves or hire a contractor to complete the final steps of mold remediation.

 Any person with a potential mold problem should consider the options before taking up the project.
 Utilizing sand blasting and soda blasting will result in a significantly larger clean up.
 Not only will the cleaned surfaces have run-off but so will the process.
 I can’t imagine blasting sand everywhere and then having to clean it all up.
 Sanding mold off will take a very long time and will be labor intensive.
 But, dry ice blast cleaning is different.
 The surfaces cleaned will result in run-off on the floor, but the dry ice will evaporate.
 Therefore, cleaning is limited to a sweep, vacuum, and mop.
 In terms of time, the clean-up will be much shorter utilizing dry ice blasting.

-Next time you have a mold problem and need the mold removed, call us at 800-739-7949.
+Next time you have a mold problem and need a dry ice blasting service, call us at 800-739-7949.
 We will come to your location and review the problem.
 Then we will provide you with a quotation for the job.
 When it comes to mold, you want it gone the first time with as little extra work as needed.
 Utilizing our dry ice blast cleaning service is a step in the right direction.

 For more information about dry ice blast cleaning, please visit the link below.